LIGHT, CBSE CLASS X, PHYSICS NOTES PART I

 Light is needed to see things around us.

-Image formation by mirrors the twinkling of stars, the beautiful color of a rainbow, bending of light by a medium, and so on.
+Image formation by mirrors includes the twinkling of stars, the beautiful color of a rainbow, the bending of light by a medium, and so on.
 And it is light that makes us see our image in a looking mirror.
 We detect with our eyes.

 Sun, other stars, electric bulbs, tube light, torch, candles, and fire, etc. Though luminous objects are very small in number but they help us to see a very large variety of non-luminous objects around us.